-Chrissy Teigen Nailed In A Hit And Run Accident, Luckily She’s Fine
+Chrissy Teigen Involved In A Hit-And-Run Accident, Luckily She’s Fine

 — Delana Bennett (@DelanaTweets) February 8, 2017

 E!
 News says that even celebrities have car accidents when they head out for a night on the town, and Chrissy Teigen is no exception.
-But earlier that day Teigen was on Snapchat, and shared a throwback photo of herself from when she was a baby, and the pic did look a lot like her baby Luna.
+But earlier that day, Teigen was on Snapchat and shared a throwback photo of herself from when she was a baby, and the pic did look a lot like her baby Luna.

 “Tell me that doesn’t look like Lu, Lu.
 But that’s me.
 That’s mama.”

-Teigen has a lot going on, and is awaiting the launch of the Sports Illustrated Swimsuit Issue, out on Monday.
+Teigen has a lot going on and is awaiting the launch of the Sports Illustrated Swimsuit Issue, out on Monday.

 “It’s been awhile since I’ve done anything swimsuit.
 I haven’t shot since baby.
 But of course, you know that [editor] MJ [Day] and everyone at Sports Illustrated in general is going to embrace your body no matter what’s happening and embrace the changes.”

-Before the accident, Chrissy Teigen was seen out and about with husband, John Legend at the Super Bowl in Houston, where as usual, she was dressed to impress.
+Before the accident, Chrissy Teigen was seen out and about with husband John Legend at the Super Bowl in Houston, where as usual, she was dressed to impress.

 Chrissy Teigen unscathed after being involved in hit and run car crash https://t.co/e5wMGrT8JU via @DailyMailCeleb